BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 **Each time we rotate the device, the video will restart from the beginning.**

 ## What can we do with portal ?
-On the native side ?
+On the native side?

 The portal idea is quite interesting: we need to find a way to create a portal-like behaviour with React Native, but on the **native side**, so that we won’t lose the VideoPlayer native context.

-Since we had the chance to be at the [React Native Europe](https://medium.zenika.com/takeaways-from-the-first-react-native-eu-b48b234ebab0?source=user_profile---------1----------------), we have learnt the way React Native is managing views thanks to [Emile Sjolander](https://www.youtube.com/watch?v=jFiQ6FxBDqY).
+Since we had the chance to be at the [React Native Europe](https://medium.zenika.com/takeaways-from-the-first-react-native-eu-b48b234ebab0), we have learnt the way React Native is managing views thanks to [Emile Sjolander](https://www.youtube.com/watch?v=jFiQ6FxBDqY).

 To demonstrate this idea, let’s take an example :

 ![](/images/posts/refresh/refresh-unique-id.gif)

-This is a simple application that provides two <Text> components and displays some content.
+This is a simple application which provides two <Text> components and displays some content.
 On the right, we can see the native tree view.
 The cursor shows the two native views that need to permute.
 The idea is to make <Text>First</Text> taking place of <Text>Second</Text> and vice versa.

 It’s possible, using React Native, to use the module responsible of view management: UIManager (available directly from react-native module):